Great American Clean UP started in Highway Park

-Leslie “Lett” Portee heads up Keep Highway Park Beautiful and as such he is frequently seen executing projects around the neighborhood.
-He and Teddy Callahan, the treasurer of the HPNC and vice president of the HPCA, began the heavy labor of picking up trash and debris last weekend.
+Leslie “Lett” Portee heads up the Keep Highway Park Beautiful and as such he is frequently seen executing projects around the neighborhood.
+He and Teddy Callahan, the treasurer of the HPNC and Vice President of the HPCA began the heavy labor of picking up trash and debris last weekend.
 The men drove up and down roads picking up all manner of items.
-The amount of tires collected nearly filled the large roll-off dumpster by themselves, HPNC Executive Director Evelyn Colon said.
+The amount of tires collected nearly filled the large roll off dumpster by themselves, said HPNC Executive Director Evelyn Colon said.

 While those men were slinging tires and other trash items into the garbage, other volunteers helped in other areas of the subdivision.
 Colon said there were three main areas that were identified as needing the most attention; Josephine Road and EA Smith Avenue, Zion and Bunchie Streets and Old Cemetery Road and Crestmore Drive.

-Colon said the major clean-up efforts will take place at least until at least Thursday, April 1.
+Colon said he major clean up efforts will take place at least until at least Thursday, April 1.
 Highlands County Sheriff’s Office Capt.
 Kenny Pendarvis will be bringing inmates from Highlands County Jail to lend a hand in trimming the trees in the north side of the cemetery where the overgrowth has made the path impassable.

 Pendarvis said they only bring inmates who have been sentenced to the jail and who did not commit violent crimes of any sex offenders.
 The Community Maintenance Program inmates volunteer and for every six days of work, they receive one day “gain time” off their sentence.
 Pendarvis said the inmates are usually there for drugs or property crimes and are vetted before being chosen.